logikonabstractions/projectTemplateNestjs/README.md

 ```
 git clone --recuse-submodules --remote-submodules <REPO>
 ```
-This clone the parent repo, as well as the submodule, but on a detached head mode that may NOT be up to date with the remote.
+This clone the parent repo, as well as the submodule, but on a detached head mode that IS up to date with the remote.

 ### pull upstream changes into submodule (from parent)